Machine translation: Public administration

+Despite their inherent limitations, MT programs are used around the world.
+Probably the largest institutional user is the European Commission.
+In 2012, with an aim to replace a rule-based MT by newer, statistical-based MT@EC, The European Commission contributed 3.072 million euros (via its ISA programme).

 Wikipedia

-Machine translation has also be used for translating Wikipedia articles and could play a larger role in creating, updating, expanding, and generally improving articles in the future, especially as the MT capabilities may improve.
+Machine translation has also been used for translating Wikipedia articles and could play a larger role in creating, updating, expanding, and generally improving articles in the future, especially as the MT capabilities may improve.
 There is a "content translation tool" which allows editors to more easily translate articles across several select languages.
-English version are thought to usually be more comprehensive and less biased than their non-translated equivalent in another language.
-As of 2022, English Wikipedia has over 6.5 million articles while the German and Swedish Wikipedias each only have over 2.5 million articles, each often far less comprehensive.
+English-language articles are thought to usually be more comprehensive and less biased than their non-translated equivalents in other languages.
+As of 2022, English Wikipedia has over 6.5 million articles while, for example, the German and Swedish Wikipedias each only have over 2.5 million articles, each often far less comprehensive.